MD Student Health Services

 The questionnaire is entirely voluntary.
 We urge you to take advantage of this safe and easy way to find out if stress, anxiety, or depression may be affecting you.
 Our counselors would be happy to assist you in connecting to resources and services that can help.

 The Student Health Center is committed to promoting your health and wellness so that you can better achieve your educational and personal goals.

 We elect two student wellness representatives annually from each class to be the voice of their peers and to help promote health and wellness.
-Wellness representatives work closely with the Office of Students and Diversity to advocate for services that foster wellness, participate in monthly Student Wellness Committee meetings, and assist in the planning and facilitation of an annual Wellness Retreat.
+Wellness representatives work closely with the Office of Student Affairs to advocate for services that foster wellness, participate in monthly Student Wellness Committee meetings, and assist in the planning and facilitation of an annual Wellness Retreat.

 Fitness and Recreation

 We offer discounted memberships for medical students at Healthtrax Garden City, a full-service fitness center located at Winthrop Wellness Pavilion.
 The 35,000-square-foot fitness facility is equipped with strength and cardio equipment; has an aquatics center with two pools, a whirlpool, and sauna; and offers classes including Group Power, yoga, Pilates, and group cycling.
 Childcare is available.

 We are committed to providing equal educational opportunity and participation for students with disabilities.
 To request accommodations or any other disability services, please contact the Office of Student Affairs at 516-240-7230 or at email@example.com.